Instruction: DIY filament dry box – the ANYBOX V2

 3D print projects

 Here you will find the instructions to build a filament dry box that is much more than just an airtight storage box.
-Everybody who prints knows following situation, the filament spools are packed airtight in plastic bags and distributed throughout the room and every change of the filament on the 3D printer is a complicated, time-consuming procedure.
-Then the filament roll stays on the 3D printer far too long because it was forgotten to pack the roll airtight again.
+Everybody who prints knows following situation: the filament spools are packed airtight in plastic bags and distributed throughout the room and every change of the filament on the 3D printer is a complicated, time-consuming procedure.
+Then the filament spool stays on the 3D printer far too long because it was forgotten to pack the spool airtight again.
 As a result, the filament draws moisture and becomes dusty, both of which are bad for the quality of the next 3D prints.

 The DIY filament box solves exactly this problem, because the filament spools stored in the self-made filament dry box remain airtight and dust-free – even if they are currently used to 3D print something.
 Once built, up to 6 filament spools fit inside and you no longer have to worry about filament storage.

 The article contains affiliate links / advertising links, these are marked with an asterisk (*).
+If you make a purchase through these links, I may receive a commission at no additional cost to you.

 Why should I build a filament dry box?